Rapid evaluation of Newtonian potentials on planar domains: Numerical experiments

 In this section, we illustrate the performance of the algorithm with several numerical examples.
 We implemented our algorithm in Fortran 77 and Fortran 90, and compiled it using the Intel Fortran Compiler, version 2021.6.0, with the \texttt{-Ofast} flag.
 We conducted all experiments on a ThinkPad laptop, with 16 GB of RAM and an Intel Core i7-10510U CPU.

-We use the table of Vioreanu-Rokhlin rules \cite{vior} that are publicly available in \cite{triasymq}.
+We use the Vioreanu-Rokhlin rules \cite{vior}, which are publicly available in \cite{triasymq}.
 We use the FMM library published in \cite{fmm2d} in our implementation.
-We also make use of high-performance linear algebra libraries, e.g., BLAS, LAPACK, etc, to accelerate the precomputation step in Section \ref{sec:antilap}.
-In particular, we use subroutines \texttt{dgetrf} and \texttt{dgetrs} (i.e., the pivoted LU factorization) from LAPACK as our linear system solver for the Vandermonde system with pollution (See Observation \ref{obs:method}).
+We use the subroutines \texttt{dgetrf} and \texttt{dgetrs} (i.e., LU factorization with partial pivoting) from LAPACK as our linear system solver for the Vandermonde system.
 We make no use of parallelization.
-While we comment in Remarks \ref{rem:edge}, \ref{rem:disable} that one should loop through edges instead of triangles, and that one should disable the self-interaction computation in the FMM, these features are not implemented in our code, for the sake of simplicity.
+While we comment in Remark \ref{rem:edge} that it is more efficient to loop through edges instead of triangles, these features are not implemented in our code, for the sake of simplicity.